 So what is it?
 Well the accountants tell it as being Assets minus Liabilities equals Equity!
-In business its the value of the parts of the business minus the loans against them, equals the equity.
+In business, it's the value of the parts of the business minus the loans against them, which equals the equity.

-ut in terms of your home it’s the amount of the property that you actually own, which is the property value minus your current loan, equals your equity.
+But in terms of your home, it’s the amount of the property that you actually own - which is the property value minus your current loan.
+That's your equity!

-So while you are working hard everyday and doing things in life, your equity can grow, because the value of your home can be increasing in the market.
-It also grow by pay off you loan.
+So while you're working hard everyday and doing things in life, your equity can grow, because the value of your home can be increasing in the market.
+It can also grow by paying off you loan.
 And if both of those things happen at the same time, your equity can grow faster!

-But when it comes to banking and your home loan, the lenders like to put a bit of a buffer in between the value of your home and what they’ll lend to you, because property prices do fluctuate.
-Which is a good thing, because it is not just a buffer for them but it’s a buffer for you too.
+But when it comes to banking and your home loan, the lenders like to put a bit of a buffer in between the value of your home and what they’ll lend to you, because property prices (and therefore values) can fluctuate.
+Which is a good thing, because it is not just a buffer for them, but it’s a buffer for you too.
 The last thing you want is to buy a home, which is lower in value 1 year later and you have a loan which is higher than the home.
 That’s called negative equity and that ain’t good.